-tracd -p 8080 --basic-auth=environmentname,/fullpath/environmentname/.htpasswd,/fullpath/environmentname /fullpath/environmentname/.htpasswd,/fullpath/environmentname /fullpath/environmentname /fullpath/environment environmentname is the directory name of the Trac project folder, as opposed to /fullpath/environmentname which is the full path to the Trac project folder.
-See below for another example.
+tracd -p 8080 --basic-auth=environmentname,/fullpath/environmentname/.htpasswd,/fullpath/environmentname /fullpath/environmentname/.htpasswd,/fullpath/environmentname /fullpath/environmentname /fullpath/environment

 Tracd provides support for both Basic and Digest authentication.
 The default is to use Digest; to use Basic authentication, replace --auth with --basic-auth in the examples below.
 (You must still specify a dialogic "realm", which can be an empty string by trailing the BASICAUTH with a comma.)